llugovic/arduino/README.md

 To upload some bitstreams OpenOCD may complain about libusb drivers. libusb is common on linux.
-To install libusb on windows, easiest way is with Zadig http://zadig.akeo.ie Options->List All Devices Select usb serial device, select driver WinUSB and click install.
+To install libusb on Windows, easiest way is with Zadig http://zadig.akeo.ie Options->List All Devices Select usb serial device, select driver WinUSB and click install.